WordPress/blueprints-library/README.md

 # WordPress Blueprints

-🚧 This README file is a work in progress 🚧

 Blueprints are JSON files used to create WordPress sites with specific settings, themes, plugins, content, and anything else that can be configured in WordPress.
 Here's what a Blueprint looks like: